-Electric hot water heater troubleshooting means trying to figure out what is wrong with your electric water heater.
+This article on electric hot water heater troubleshooting will help you to locate your 'no hot water' problem quickly and direct you to a solution to the issue.
 See below for guidelines on how to track down your problem.
 See the article on 'Gas Hot Water Heaters' if you don't have an electric heater.
+Not sure which kind you have, see 'Identifying Water Heater Types', for a description of each type.

 Common electric water heater problems are 'Replacing Bad Heating Elements', and 'Checking Electric Water Heater Thermostats'.
 Some common problems for all Hot Water Heaters are, 'Pressure Relief Valves', 'Leaking Water Heaters' and the 'Water Heater Drain Valve'.